herrevilkitten/holiday-in-ten-towns/Session_14.md

 	* Midnight was blinded and was struck by one of the walker's cold beams.
 	* Gryn struck one of the walkers with _guiding light_
 * ROUND 6
 	* RJ tried to persuade the ceromorphs and "Perry" to get their asses back in combat.
-He then
+He then _guiding bolted_ the hell out of the walker on the left.
+The spiritual weapon did some damage, too.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzAxODAxOTMsLTIwODE4OTIxODYsLT
+eyJoaXN0b3J5IjpbMTgzNzgxODUzMywtMjA4MTg5MjE4NiwtMT
-E2OTA0Nzk3NDgsMTQ3MDUzODksMTE5MDUwOTMwLDgxNDQwMDAy
+Y5MDQ3OTc0OCwxNDcwNTM4OSwxMTkwNTA5MzAsODE0NDAwMDI1
-NSwtMTgzMTUwODAxNywtNzUwMDY0MjY5LDU0NzcxMDk3MiwxOT
+LC0xODMxNTA4MDE3LC03NTAwNjQyNjksNTQ3NzEwOTcyLDE5NT
-UzMzA5MzI2LDExNTI3MzQwMDcsLTE4MDA2MjAzNF19
+MzMDkzMjYsMTE1MjczNDAwNywtMTgwMDYyMDM0XX0=
 -->